-1 The Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") require the court to issue a public opinion that describes the misconduct alleged and the basis of its decision.
+&lt;sup>1 The Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") require the court to issue a public opinion that describes the misconduct alleged and the basis of its decision.
 RJCP 24(a).
 However, the identity of the accused is protected if the complaint is finally dismissed under Rule 11(c).
 RJCP 24(a)(1).
 The identity of the complainant is also protected.
 RJCP 24(a)(5).
 Accordingly, the court will not identify the parties in this matter, nor describe the context in which the complainant's grievances arose with any degree of specificity.

 Upon review, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c)(1).
-Complainant's first allegation of misconduct-that the special master violated the law by requesting additional medical records-is directly related to the merits of a procedural ruling.
+Several of the allegations of misconduct-that the judge violated complainant's due process rights and principles of fundamental fairness by dismissing his case, that the judge wrongfully rejected arguments complainant had made on the record, and that the judge rejected one of complainant's submissions as untimely-are directly related to the merits of a procedural ruling.
 See RJCP 11(c)(1)(B).
-Complainant's second allegation of misconduct-that the special master permitted filing by attorneys other than the attorney of record-lacks sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
+Complainant's remaining allegations of misconduct-that the judge impermissibly modified the complainant's pleadings and that the judge is "biased and prejudiced"-lack sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
 See RJCP 11(c)(1)(D).
-Complainant's third allegation of misconduct-that the special master incorrectly paraphrased complainant's words-also lacks sufficient evidence to raise an inference that misconduct has occurred, and does not indicate that the special master suffers from a mental or physical disability.
-See RJCP 11(c)(1)(D), RJCP 11(c)(1)(A).
-Therefore,

-IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the special master engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the court.
+IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the judge engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the court.
 See RJCP 3(h)(1).